vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explore specific data analysis scenarios that further illustrate the concepts introduced on episode 2.
+- Explore specific data analysis scenarios that further illustrate the concepts introduced in episode 2.
 - Understand the UI-based workflow for performing a data analysis on the given scenarios.

 ::::::::::::::::::::::::::::::::::::::::::::::::